babel-utils/babel-plugin-tester/README.md

 /*  -*-*-  BAD CODE DO NOT USE  -*-*-  */

 let source
-// vvv When first invoked, all arguments are passed as non-functional mocks vvv function badNotGoodPlugin({assertVersion, types: t}) {
+// vvv When first invoked outside of babel, all passed arguments are mocks vvv function badNotGoodPlugin({assertVersion, types: t}) {
   // ^^^ Which means assertVersion is mocked and t is undefined ^^^ assertVersion(7)

-  // vvv Hence, don't memoize `t` here vvv if (!source) {
+  // vvv So don't memoize `t` here (which among other things is poor design) vvv if (!source) {
     source = (value, original, replacement) => {
       return t.stringLiteral(value.replace(original, replacement))